 The very last stage is to make the website live.
 This involves moving the entire website installation over to the hosting platform used for your domain.

-It’s a long and slightly complicated process, but we hope our guide will make it clearer.
-No two website projects are ever the same and we treat all our clients individually.
+It’s a long and slightly complicated process, but we hope this guide will make it clearer.
+No two website projects are ever the same and I treat every client on an individual basis.